 Kavinoky: This 250-seat Victorian style theatre has been delighting audiences with its locally-produced performances for almost 40 years.

-Roost: Chef Martin Danilowicz brings his locally-renowned flare to a whole new setting on Buffalo’s west side.
+Roost: Chef Martin Danilowicz brings his locally-renowned flare to a whole new setting and with an ever-changing menu on Buffalo’s west side.
 Make a reservation for dinner or Sunday brunch.

 Buffalo Philharmonic Orchestra & Henry’s